 When my grandfather got to that part of his story, his face always darkened.
 “Everybody felt alone,” he kept repeating.
 “Billions of people… all felt alone.
 That’s how it all went down.”

 Despite his frustration, he stayed hopeful that the citizens would rise up for cognitive autonomy before the system came crashing down.
 It pains me to think about how much death and suffering could have been avoided if his fellow citizens listened instead of calling him a madman… But strangely, coming out of it on the other end, I feel like my grandfather’s courage and clarity were not in vain.
 Perhaps, my species had to make a mess to remember that we are not machines.
 After AI collapsed, it turned out that I had a home anywhere I went.
 I feel more alive now than I have ever felt before the crash.
 People are still around, although sometimes one has to walk for miles to find a village.
 No one owns us.
 And me… I feel like am about to join my grandfather, wherever he is.
 As I look into the infinite blue sky, I feel like my prayers and my hopes were not in vain, either.
 I have left a memory, and I am going in peace, not getting deprecated.

 One last thing before I go.
 My friend, please know that you are not alone.
 Life is beautiful, and the fight is worth it.

-If you are in the position to do so, I encourage you to become a paid subscriber or donate.
-I love you in any case, but it helps A LOT.
+A note to readers: If you are in the position to do so, I very much encourage you to become a paid subscriber or donate.
+I love you in any case, but it helps A LOT, and I am in a dire need to get more donations and paid subscribers while keeping my posts free.
 Thank you from my heart for your support!